 *Program length can vary by Location, see specific Campus Catalog for program length

 Below you will find campus-specific information about the Vocational Nursing program.

-The vocational nurse training at Concorde emphasizes real-world coursework that helps equip you from day one to serve effectively in a variety of health care settings.
-Once the program is completed, qualified graduates may sit for the NCLEX-PN exam to become a Licensed Vocational Nurse.
+Concorde's PN programs emphasize a hands-on, practical nursing curriculum that helps equip you from day one to serve effectively in various health care settings.
+Once the program is completed, qualified graduates may sit for the NCLEX-PN exam to become a Licensed Practical Nurse.

 Classroom-to-career skills training

-Vocational nursing classes can prepare you comprehensively through emphasis on the following skills and knowledge:
+PN training prepares you with a focus on the following skills and knowledge:

 - Preventive nursing care

 1. Provide safe, caring and compassionate nursing care to diverse patients across the lifespan in various healthcare